geneontology/geneontology.github.io/_docs/submitting-go-annotations.md

     of obsolete or secondary UniProtKB accessions in a group's gp2protein, or in the case NCBI identifiers are made obsolete).
  * For groups who provide authoritative files for a species, or who are funded by the GO NIH grant, please consult the description of GO annotation activities by central GO Consortium members.

+# Submit

+# Review

+Both new and established groups that commit to be species owners will need to review annotations after submission.
+Annotations need to be checked periodically to ensure ontology changes, curation best practices, and biological knowledge are accurately reflected in the annotations.

+Any annotations that violate the GO_rules constraints will be listed in http://snapshot.geneontology.org/reports/index.html.
+This report contains the rule number, a description of the rule, severity of the violation, and the full annotation line from the GAF.
+A less detailed graphical view can be found at http://current.geneontology.org/reports/gorule-report.html; click any link in your group's column to be taken to the detailed HTML report.

+* WARNING= these are typically minor infractions or ones that have been fixed automatically by the pipeline.
+It is strongly recommended these are manually fixed for the next submission/release.
+* ERROR= these are removed from the release.
+These must be manually fixed in order to appear in any subsequent release.

+If you feel like your annotation is correct, but the rule is overly restrictive, please contact us to review the GORULE.